Saturday, August 17, 2024

 Have you ever gotten news that just made you happy?
 Well I did last Friday when I opened the newspaper and was extremely pleasantly surprised to see the announcement of a Minority March – a pro-religious minority march patterned on the successful feminist Aurat March that happens in Frere Hall, Karachi and across Pakistani cities every 8 March.

-I was incredibly happy last Friday, to see that a group of Pakistani minority activists plus the famous Sheema Kermani, had planned to hold a minority rights march ala the women’s march, except it would be on 11 August, a day that was declared 13 years ago as Pakistan’s national minority day.
+It was great to see that a group of Pakistani minority activists plus the famous Sheema Kermani, had planned to hold a minority rights march ala the women’s march.
+Except this would be on 11 August, a day that was declared 13 years ago as Pakistan’s national minority day.
 This was in memory of Pakistan’s founder Muhammad Ali Jinnah (called by Pakistanis as the Quaid-e-Azam aka the great leader) making what is generally understood as a quite secular a speech on 11 August 1947.
 On that day Muhammad Ali Jinnah said, “You are free; you are free to go to your temples, you are free to go to your mosques or to any other places of worship in this State of Pakistan.
 You may belong to any religion or caste or creed — that has nothing to do with the business of the State.”

-It is in memoriam of that statement in 2011 (and a lot of mobilisation and organisation amidst the mass murder of the Pakistani Taliban in the years prior to that, especially the murder of Governor Salmaan Taseer) which saw 11 August officially declared Pakistan’s national minority day.
+It was in rememberance of that statement in 2011 (and a lot of mobilisation and organisation amidst the mass murder of the Pakistani Taliban in the years prior to that, especially the murder of Governor Salmaan Taseer) which saw 11 August officially declared Pakistan’s national minority day.
 So the organisers of the Minority Rights March (who held this event last year) held a press conference at the Karachi Press club last week to announce that they would hold their protest at Frere Hall (the park and colonial era town hall) and march out from there.
-Sheema Kermani, who helped organize the Women’s Marches in Karachi since 2018 (known as the Aurat March) was at the presser and tried to give what became a rally a neutral position.
+Sheema Kermani was at the presser and tried to give what became a rally a neutral position.
 Kermani pointed out that the Minority Rights March is not a political party or NGO when she said, “We are just an organic movement of people who have come together for a good cause.
 The majority can defend the minority.”

 The march's list of demands - click on them to read them